DiamondLightSource/python-procrunner/README.rst

 * runs an external process and waits for it to finish
 * does not deadlock, no matter the process stdout/stderr output behaviour
-* returns the exit code, stdout, stderr (separately, both as bytestrings), and the total process runtime as a dictionary
+* returns the exit code, stdout, stderr (separately, both as bytestrings), as a subprocess.CompletedProcess object
 * process can run in a custom environment, either as a modification of the current environment or in a new environment from scratch
-* stdin can be fed to the process, the returned dictionary contains information how much was read by the process
+* stdin can be fed to the process
 * stdout and stderr is printed by default, can be disabled
 * stdout and stderr can be passed to any arbitrary function for live processing (separately, both as unicode strings)
 * optionally enforces a time limit on the process, raising a subprocess.TimeoutExpired exception if it is exceeded.

 Credits
 -------